 University of Evansville

 University of Evansville is a small private university of about 2,500 students.
-This unique institution is perhaps best known for its prestigious theater department, though its poetry and literature programs are also known internationally, and have each produced various books and anthologies.
+This unique institution is perhaps best known for its prestigious theater department.
+Its poetry and literature programs are also known internationally, and have each produced various books and anthologies.
 Interestingly, University of Evansville also has a sister school in Grantham, England called Harlaxton College, where many of Evansville’s students take the opportunity to study abroad.

 Washington University in St. Louis